-- An instrumenter modifies the program source so that, at certain program points, it saves the values of the variables in scope to a data trace file.
+- 1. An instrumenter modifies the program source so that, at certain program points, it saves the values of the variables in scope to a data trace file.
 The instrumenter also produces program point declarations (static information about program points and variables). - 2.
 The instrumented program is exercised through a test suite.
-Each run of the program results in a data trace file. - 3.
-Daikon instantiates assertion clause templates from its list using variables of appropriate types.
-This results in a list of potential assertion clauses, which are then checked against the variable values recorded in the data trace files. - 4.
-The inferred assertions can be post-processed, for instance inserted into the original source code as annotations.
+Each run of the program results in a data trace file. - Daikon instantiates assertion clause templates from its list using variables of appropriate types.
+This results in a list of potential assertion clauses, which are then checked against the variable values recorded in the data trace files.